calugj/platoon-cps/src/report/platoon.typ

 With this attack, a constant is added to the input acceleration.
 Under this assumption, there isn't any randomness, so any replay attack wouldn't be noticed by the previous algorithm.

-However, this attack is too trivial and we also have an assumption issue: we cannot always assume that the leader has access to the control logic, as there might be precautions into that.
+However, this attack is too trivial, and we also have an assumption issue: we cannot always assume that the leader has access to the control logic, as there might be precautions into that.
 Another attack must be designed.

 === Input manipulation

-One parameter where the leader has full control is the acceleration profile, and this is acccording to all the assumptions we made before.
+One parameter where the leader has full control is the acceleration profile, and this is according to all the assumptions we made before.
 We can design an acceleration profile as follows.

 Once steady state condition is reached: